intarchboard/proposed-program-resilience/README.md

 relevant IETF working groups, it will refer the work to those groups.

 Members of the program are drawn from the IAB and the community, and appointed by the IAB.
-Other individuals will may be invited to participate on specific topics from time to time based on their expertise without needing to provide a long-term commitment.
+Other individuals may be invited to participate on specific topics from time to time based on their expertise without needing to provide a long-term commitment.